This Survey Says Most Don’t Have Side Gigs — but the Ones Who Do Make Bank

 As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to work — no one is keeping tabs on you.

 Your earnings will be calculated with a base fare plus time and distance traveled after your pickup.
-Uber also charges a service fee (20-35% depending on your city).
+Uber also charges a service fee.